substrate-developer-hub/newsletter/draft/2023-07-substrate-newsletter.md

 **Summary**

 The code changes involve updating to new hardware specifications, with a slower CPU but faster disk.
 The benchmark results show the relative changes in performance for different operations.
 The disk speed values were rounded down for consistency.
-This change closes an issue and is marked as noteworthy for the change log.